 The political science department organizes a variety of events throughout the year, including workshops, lectures, debates, and forums.
 Please check back regularly to see what exciting events will be coming up next!

-Spring 2020 registration will open as of Monday, November 4th, 2019 and will continue through Friday, January 24th, 2020!
+Spring 2020 registration has opened as of Monday, November 4th, 2019 and will continue through Friday, January 24th, 2020!
 New Political Science courses will also be available for Spring 2020!